Program Description

 Logisitcal Details

-A more detailed agenda and in-person logistical details from the workshop are avilable here.
+A more detailed agenda and in-person logistical details for the workshop will be posted in the future.

 Before the workshop starts, we ask all participants to setup their development environment based on these installation instructions and provide us the secret code at the end.